-Discover the Abrolhos Archipelago: a refuge for humpback whales and marine biodiversity
+Discover the Abrolhos Archipelago: Refuge for Humpback Whales and Marine Biodiversity

-Its reefs are internationally recognised by the SCT as having the greatest biodiversity in the entire South Atlantic.
+Its reefs, which according to the SCT, are internationally recognised as having the greatest biodiversity in the entire South Atlantic.

 The name Abrolhos was given by Portuguese navigators in the 17th century.
-As it was an area with many coral formations, dangerous for ships (risk of shipwreck), they called the region “open your eyes“.
-Over time the name evolved into Abrolhos.
+As it was an area with many coral formations, dangerous for ships (risk of shipwreck), they began to call the region “open your eyes”.
+Over time, the name evolved into Abrolhos.

-The Abrolhos Archipelago is made up of five islands, but you can only disembark and visit one of them, Siriba.
-The main attractions are therefore in the water.
+The Abrolhos archipelago consists of five islands, but visitors are only allowed to disembark and visit one of them, Siriba.
+The main attractions, therefore, are in the water.

-To give you an idea of the importance of this region, around 80 per cent of the humpback whales counted on the northeastern and southeastern coasts of Brazil are usually sighted there.
+To get an idea of the importance of this region, around 80% of the humpback whales counted on the northeast and southeast coast of Brazil are usually sighted there.

 Fundo do mar do Arquipélago de Abrolhos